Classically Emulated Digital Quantum Simulation of the Schwinger Model with Topological Term via Adiabatic State Preparation: Estimation of systematic errors

 as central value, and

 as systematic error in approximating the true VEV $\langle \mathcal{O} \rangle $ by the adiabatic preparation of the vacuum.

 Fig.~\ref{fig:error} demonstrates the above procedure for the VEV of the mass operator computed in the main text.
 In fig.~\ref{fig:error} [Left], we fix the Trotter step to $\delta t=0.1$ and plot the results for different values of the adiabatic time $T$.
 We find that the expectation value of the mass operator under the state $e^{-\im Ht}|0_A \rangle$ oscillates around the true VEV obtained of the Hamiltonian as expected.
 We also find that the result with larger $T$ has smaller amplitude.
 This reflects the fact that the approximate vacuum $|0_A \rangle$ with larger $T$ is closer to the true vacuum and therefore the systematic error must be smaller for larger $T$.
 In fig.~\ref{fig:error} [Right], we fix $T$ as $T=100$ and plot the results for different values of $\delta t$.
 The green circles show that if we do not take sufficiently small $\delta t$, then approximation of the time evolution operator $e^{-\im Ht}$ breaks down and it does not oscillates around the correct value.
+In fig.~\ref{fig:error_Tdep}, the adiabatic time dependence of the systematic errors associated with the mass operator is shown for different fermion masses and $\theta$ values.
+All the curves roughly proportional to $1/T$.
+It nicely shows that the smaller fermion mass or larger $\theta$ result in larger systematic errors.
 Thus, it is important to take appropriate values of $T$ and $\delta t$ to get reasonable approximations.

+Finally, we comment on the potential reduction of the number of Trotter steps.
+One can actually tell from Fig.~\ref{fig:error} that $10^{4}\sim10^5$ shots would be enough to maintain the same order of the total error.
+For instance, if we decrease the number of shots to $10^4$, the statistical error is roughly 10 times larger, whose magnitude is comparable to the adiabatic error.